Armstrong and ZAFCO: The Rhino Rides Again in Europe

 COLOGNE, Germany, May 25, 2018 /PRNewswire/ --

-Global tyre manufacturer and distributor, ZAFCO is partnering with Van Den Ban, Europe's total tyre supplier, to launch the next generation of Armstrong tyres during The Tire Cologne 2018 show in Germany.
+Global tire manufacturer and distributor, ZAFCO is partnering with Van Den Ban, Europe's total tire supplier, to launch the next generation of Armstrong tires during The Tire Cologne 2018 show in Germany.

 (Logo: https://mma.prnewswire.com/media/696399/Armstrong_Banner_Logo.jpg )

-The goal of ZAFCO & Van Den Ban's partnership is to combine their unique strengths as a manufacturer and distributor to bring Armstrong tyres to Europe.
+The goal of ZAFCO & Van Den Ban's partnership is to combine their unique strengths as a manufacturer and distributor to bring Armstrong tires to Europe.

 "With Armstrong we add another value to our portfolio.
 And we create value for our customers based on heritage & future continuity and on a large range & quality" adds Frans van Lenten, managing director of Van den Ban Group